 Companies with low inventory turns have high inventories.

-Faced with all of these daily inefficiencies what does management do?
-Typically the answer is raise prices to cover the inefficiencies.
+Faced with all of these daily inefficiencies what does leadership and management do?
+Typically the answer is managers raise prices to cover the inefficiencies.
 In effect, management is settling for less (which is the opposite of what management leadership is about!) and documenting it into their organizations’ goals.
 How do we know this is true?
 Study the stock market.

 If you study the financial statements of various companies, you’ll see that companies with high inventory turns have low margins and those with low turns have higher margins.
 A supermarket turns their stock in days because they have to or it may spoil.
 By comparison high tech companies have much higher margins, but much lower turns because they have to bring in stock from Asia.

 What eventually forces management leadership to change their paradigm and raise their standards?
 Competition, which drives down margins.
 In order to compete with lower margins you need higher inventory turns.
 If you cannot drive your inventory turns down and you cannot pass your inefficiencies on to your customers, you are out of business.
-Of course, the best strategy to management leadership is to create a cash flow machine with high inventory turns and high margins.
+Of course, the best strategy for leadership is to create a cash flow machine with high inventory turns and high margins.

 Great companies don’t settle for less, they don’t tolerate waste, and they strive for zero defects in their processes.
 Great companies reach such goals by continually improving their processes.
 As their processes improve, their inventory turns rise and their competitors struggle.